theodora-panteliou/SystemProgramming/README.md

 ```

 The program reads the file and initializes the structures.
-Then you can gine the following commands (arguments inside [] are optional):
+Then it waits for the following commands (arguments inside [] are optional):
 * `/vaccineStatusBloom citizenID virusName`
 * `/vaccineStatus citizenID virusName`
 * `/vaccineStatus citizenID`